MSPCA-Angell Headquarters

 DON’T be discouraged.
 Remember that most meaningful legislation takes years to become law.

-Calling your elected officials
+Calling your legislators

 DO follow all of the above tips.
 And also remember: